seed-run/homepage/_posts/2019-07-04-how-to-prevent-accidentally-deleting-serverless-resources.md

 ---
 layout: post
-title: How to prevent Serverless resources from accidental deletes?
+title: How to prevent accidentally deleting Serverless resources
 image: /assets/social-cards/prevent-accidental-deletes.png
 description: In this post we'll look at how to prevent Serverless resources from being accidentally deleted by generating change sets, setting the DeletionPolicy to Retain, and enabling stack termination protection.
 categories: tips